Ratmail Docs

 Complete Guide

-Install, onboard, configure, operate the TUI, automate with the CLI, and secure agent access with signed ACL policy.
+Install, onboard, configure, operate the TUI, and automate with the straightforward JSON CLI.

 Install